ioBroker/ioBroker.admin/DEVELOPER.md

 ```

 You now have the admin UI running on port `3000` with hot code reload from your local project.

+### Guidelines
+The packages in the workspace folder (`packages`) should not contain any `devDependencies`, all `devDependencies` should be added to the root `package.json`.
+There is one exception to this rule: defining dependencies between workspace packages should be done via defining them as development dependency to ensure `lerna` is respecting the build order.

 ## How to install from GitHub